 - maintaining a self-sustainable financial model for HMPS

 The Parking Master Plan provides an opportunity to review these challenges, as well as the existing permit and enforcement standards.

-The purpose of the Parking Master Plan is to provide direction for a coordinated, strategic approach to parking policy, planning, financial sustainability and enforcement for the City of Hamilton that will align with other city-wide policies related to transportation and land use planning.
+What is the purpose of the Parking Master Plan?
+To provide direction for a coordinated, strategic approach to parking policy, planning, financial sustainability and enforcement for the City of Hamilton that will align with other city-wide policies related to transportation and land use planning.
 IBI Group has been retained by the City to complete the Parking Master Plan.